Build your credit history while you save with LOQBOX

-When you apply for loan, mortgage or credit card, lenders will look at your credit report and score to help them decide whether or not to offer you credit, how much to offer you and how much interest to charge you.
+When you apply for personal loan, mortgage or credit card, lenders will look at your credit report and score to help them decide whether or not to offer you credit, how much to offer you and how much interest to charge you.

 Equifax is one of three main credit reference agencies in the UK used by lenders when determining how much of a risk you are to lend money to and how much they can make from you.
 A number of factors detailed on your credit report make up your credit score, which ultimately places you in a rating group, ranging from “very poor” to “excellent”.